-The Licensed Practical Nursing Certificate Program is an intensive and highly structured academic and clinical experience for students.
+The Nursing Program is an intensive and highly structured academic and clinical experience for students.
 It is not self-contained but affects the staff and patients of the cooperating agencies where the clinical experiences of the program are carried out.
-The Practical Nursing Certificate Program at St. Louis Community College share a serious responsibility toward those agencies and their staffs and patients to send forward only nursing students who are adequately prepared to perform assigned tasks with competence.
-For these reasons, students within the Licensed Practical Nursing Certificate Program at St. Louis Community College must maintain standards and procedures appropriately.
-Requirements to remain within the Practical Nursing Certificate Program are as follows:
+The Nursing Program at St. Louis Community College share a serious responsibility toward those agencies and their staffs and patients to send forward only nursing students who are adequately prepared to perform assigned tasks with competence.
+For these reasons, students within the Nursing Program at St. Louis Community College must maintain standards and procedures appropriately.
+Requirements to remain within the Nursing Program are as follows:

 - 1. A cumulative grade point average (GPA) of 2.0 is required.
-A grade of "C" or higher is required in all nursing courses as well as in all other courses required in the Practical Nursing Certificate Program.
+A grade of "C" or higher is required in all nursing courses as well as in all other courses required in the Nursing Program.
 All other required courses must be completed with a grade of "C" or higher prior to or during the semester the course is scheduled in the curriculum. - 2.
-A student who fails to maintain a cumulative GPA of 2.0, receives a grade of less than "C" in any courses required for the nursing certificate, or who does not return to a nursing course when expected, will not be eligible to continue in the nursing program.
+A student who fails to maintain a cumulative GPA of 2.0, receives a grade of less than "C" in any courses required for the nursing degree, or who does not return to a nursing course when expected, will not be eligible to continue in the nursing program.
 This may result in a loss of the nursing major for the student.
 The student may apply for readmission to the program following the appeal process. - 3.
 A student-initiated withdrawal from a nursing course counts as one attempt per withdrawal (for any reason).
 If the student has withdrawn or been unsuccessful in any nursing course twice, any future attempts must be approved by the District Readmission Appeal Committee.
 This process may be initiated by a campus program coordinator. - 4.
-All clinical compliance items must be current to continue with the program and attend clinicals.
+All clinical compliance item must be current to continue with the program and attend clinicals.